AliMoharramipour/Subjective-Dissimilarity-and-Discrimination-Capacity-/README.md

 4. **Prepare Faces and Morphs** - Source code used to prepare the faces and morphs for the tasks.
 5. **Subjective Similarity Judgment Task** - Source code for the subjective similarity judgment task.

+The **pilot** folder contains all the codes and materials used in running our pilot study (N = 4 participants), all the data collected, and the analysis code ran on the data.
+The **Main** folder contains all the codes and materials that will be used in the main study.
 ## Near Threshold Discrimination Task
 The near-threshold discrimination task is an interleaved staircase task where subjects discriminate between morphs of selected face pairs.
 Each staircase represents one face pair with 1000 morphs between them.
 Each face is assigned an integer ID.
-For example, for the face pair `1-99`, `1-99.1` represents the first morph for this pair, which is equal to face 1.
-Similarly `1-99.1000` is the 1000th morph for this pair, which is equal to face 99.
+For example, for the face pair `1-28`, `1-28.1` represents the first morph for this pair, which is the closest to face 1.
+Similarly, `1-28.1000` is the 1000th morph for this pair, which is the closet to face 28.
 In each iteration, the staircase shows three faces.
 It randomly chooses a morph *n*, and shows the morph with ID `n` twice.
 It also stores an integer distance *k*, also known as the intensity, to use for each iteration, and shows a morph which is *k* away from the face *n*, i.e. `n±k`, once.
 Whether the applied intensity is positive or negative is chosen at random.
 The range from which *n* is randomly chosen is constrained such that `n±k` will always be between 1 and 1000.
 The intensity is controlled by a set of rules passed to `StairHandlerGetIntensity`, which in this experiment specifies a 2-down/1-up staircase with decreasing step sizes upon reversals.

 The experiment tests multiple face pairs at once.
 Each of the face pairs is represented by one staircase, and these staircases are interleaved such that they are shown in a random sequence to the subject.
 In every iteration, each staircase is shown once.
 At the end of the iteration, the order of the staircases is shuffled.
 Then, the next iteration begins.
 This process is repeated until the number of iterations `exp_info["n_trials"]` is hit.